Activity Monitor – Installation Guide for Administrators

 - Monitoring Console.
 (Optional component).
 A desktop application that can be installed for additional supervisors/managers for viewing users’ activity in real time.
 Install Activity Monitor and select Monitoring Console mode in Options or switch to this mode in Activity Monitor application Options.
 Only a user with local Administrator rights can switch between Server and Monitoring Console modes.
 A supervisor needs to know Agent password to connect to a remote monitored computer.

 - Agent.
-An application installed on monitored computers.
+(Required component).
+Client application installed on monitored computers.

-- Works silently in background and records user’s activity.
+- Works silently and invisibly in background and records user’s activity.